Describing vs Prescribing: Using your learner data more intelligently

 Using your learner data in a more intelligent way means running through each layer of the learning analytics maturity model.
 If you’d like to discover more about our research on this model, download our eBook today.

-We’ve also seen many fast-track their way to learning analytics maturity through Stream Analytics, the Reporting & Analytics capabilities of Stream Learning Suite.
+We’ve also seen many fast-track their way to learning analytics maturity through the Reporting & Analytics capabilities of the Learning Pool Platform.

 Depending on the specific challenges that face your organization, solutions engineers and learning experience consultants at Learning Pool pride themselves on being helpful in an award-winning way.
 If you would like more information, a quotation or you’d like to invite us to tender, click here.
 Our team always strives to be in touch within 24 hours.